Skip to content

 Pink Noise: The Gentle Frequency for Deeper Sleep

 Pink noise is a balanced sound signal where lower frequencies carry more power than higher ones, creating a deep, even tone that many people describe as warmer and more natural than white noise.
-Think of steady rainfall, wind rustling through leaves, or waves lapping a distant shore — these are all close approximations of pink noise's frequency profile.
+Think of steady rainfall, wind rustling through leaves, or waves lapping a distant shore — these are all close approximations of its frequency profile.
+If you want to understand how it compares to other noise colors before diving into the detail, our full comparison guide is the best starting point.

-Below you'll find our research-backed guides on pink noise — from its benefits for sleep and focus to safe use for babies and how it compares to other noise colors.
+Below you'll find every research-backed guide on pink noise — from its benefits for sleep and focus to safe use for babies and how it compares to other noise colors.
 Every article is grounded in published science, clearly sourced, and regularly updated.

 Last updated